This post is brought to you by The Healthy Mummy and contains affiliate links.

-Unlike some diets when you feel like you’re always hungry, on the ultimate 28 day challenge in this book, you’ll always feel satisfied.
+Unlike some diets when you feel like you’re always hungry, on the ultimate 28-day challenge in this book, you’ll always feel satisfied.
 It’s not about starving yourself; it’s about making the best food choices and eating healthy.
-The Healthy Mummy weekly meal plan allows you consume around 1400-1500 calories per day.
+The Healthy Mummy weekly meal plan allows you to consume around 1400-1500 calories per day.

 Losing the baby weight is often on many women’s mind soon after having a baby, I know it was on my mind and still is.
 It’s great to see postnatal exercise guidance in this book.
 There is guidance for women breastfeeding mothers, for women with abdominal separation, for women who have had a caesarean and information on strengthening the pelvic floor.

 10 Months Later

 I wrote this post in May 2018.
 In January 2019 I decided to get really serious about what I was consuming, overhaul my entire eating and drinking habits.
 I am extremely pleased to say that I have been using a combination of The Busy Mum’s Guide To Weight Loss book and The Healthy Mummy’s 28 Day Challenge App and I stopped alcohol at the end of January and have lost almost 6 kilograms without exercise.
 I have gone from 74.5kg to 68.8kg in two mont

 One thing to remember about The Healthy Mummy recipe book

 As much as I love the 28-day weight loss challenge and this new Healthy Mummy recipe book, I was a little shocked by my grocery bill during my first couple of shops.
 My advice is to be prepared to outlay a few more $$$ initially to buy pantry staples such as dried fruit and nuts, spices, condiments, sauces and pastes.
 Once you’ve purchased these items, you’ll find they last a while, and you’ll only need to replace them a couple at a time in the future.